 Dr. Mark Bedell,

 Kansas City families are telling us very clearly that they want to live in and invest in our city.
-But far too many of them are choosing to leave every year, often because they are dissatisfied with their public school options.
+But, far too many of them are choosing to leave every year, often because they are dissatisfied with their public school options.

 However, with the new leadership, KCPS seems to be on a roll.
 Now is the perfect time to get creative and to form new partnerships and to embrace new curricular models such as project-based learning.
 I URGE KCPS to accept this hand of partnership, fulfill its mission in new ways, and join with this broad group to educate a healthy cross-section of our children and grow our city.